Graduate School

 The Graduate Certificate Program at Oregon State University is a structured progression of graduate-level courses that constitute a coherent body of study with a defined focus within a single discipline or a logical combination of disciplines.
 It is designed for a student who has completed a baccalaureate degree and is in pursuit of advanced-level learning.
 Graduate certificates reflect the educational mission of the university.
 Students desiring a graduate certificate must be admitted to the university as a credential-seeking graduate student.
 There is no formal committee requirement for graduate certificates.
 Certificate students are subject to all general policies governing the courses for the master's degree, unless specified within the Graduate Catalog.

-Graduate Certificate Study Program
+Graduate Certificate Program of Study

 The graduate certificate curriculum consists of a minimum of 18 graduate credits, and may include a final project, portfolio, or report for integration of the sequence of course materials.
 All graduate student programs of study submitted to the Graduate School must consist of, at a minimum, 50 percent graduate stand-alone credits.
 The remaining credits may be the 500 component of 400/500 slash courses.
 No final examination is required.